demarez/ice-eddy/README.md

 ## on the home dir,

-3 folders: INIT, RUN, DIAGS.
+put there the 3 folders: INIT, RUN, DIAGS.

 ### in the INIT folder,